PrincetonUniversity/hpc_beginning_workshop/08_installing_software_modules/README.md

 ### A Word on Python Modules

-When you first connect to the cluster, before loading any modules, the system Python–which is old–will be used by default:
+When you first connect to the cluster, none of the module are loaded, and the system Python–which is old–will be used by default:

 ```
 $ python --version